 Look-Alikes

-Sometimes confused with Urnula craterium, the devil’s urn (right).
 Fortunately, the devil’s urn is not poisonous, it’s just not as tasty.
-They have a more cup-like appearance in fruit in the spring (black trumpets fruit in the summer and fall).
+They have a more cup-like appearance and fruit in the spring (black trumpets fruit in the summer and fall).

 Black trumpets are popular edible mushrooms.
 They have a rich, smoky flavor that is far better experienced than described.